jr-cologne/login-script/README.md

 Before you get started, I would like to give you a few information about it.
 So please take a minute and read this small documentation carefully.

+**Attention:**: Development and support of version 1 of this login script has ended.

 ## Requirements/Dependencies

 - [PHP](http://php.net) (version 7.0 or higher)